 BlueSpark will only support projects which are properly costed.

-Grant applications must state exactly what the grant will be used for e.g. physical assets (such as tablets, sports equipment, or lighting for stage productions), services or facilities (such as sports coaching or music or drama tuition) or the provision of experiences (such as theatre visits).
+Grant applications must state exactly what the grant will be used for e.g. physical assets (such as sports equipment, or lighting for stage productions), services or facilities (such as music or drama tuition) or the provision of experiences (such as theatre visits).
 These examples are intended to be illustrative and not restrictive as to the funding which BlueSpark may provide to support projects.

 No grant will be made for any project unless an online Application Form has been fully completed and submitted to the Trustees for consideration.